 This menu gives you the option to reset and reboot various components of the network interface.
-Users have the option to Reboot Management Interface,

-NOTE: Rebooting the Management Interface only restarts the device's Network Management Interface.
-It does not affect the outlet ON/OFF status.
+Users have the option to:

-Reset All: Clear the Exclude TCP/IP checkbox to reset all configuration values; mark the Exclude TCP/IP checkbox to reset all values except TCP/IP and EAPoL.
+- Reboot Management Interface restarts the Rack PDU's Network Management Interface.
+It does not affect the outlet ON/OFF status. - Reset all Clear the Exclude TCP/IP checkbox to reset all configuration values; mark the Exclude TCP/IP checkbox to reset all values except TCP/IP and EAPoL.